 Section 1: The Passion Theory Is False

-A significant issue that Newport brings up in So Good They Can’t Ignore You is the falsity of the “Passion Hypothesis.”
-This is the notion that pursuing your passion is the path to both professional success and pleasure.
-Although it’s a nice idea, Newport shows that enthusiasm is not enough to achieve success.
+One overarching theme that Newport addresses in So Good They Can’t Ignore You is that the “Passion Hypothesis” is untrue.
+This is the idea that the way to achieve both career success and satisfaction is to follow your passion.
+And whilst it’s a nice idea, Newport proves that passion alone isn’t enough to become the best in your field.

 Section 2: Craftsman Mentality